eeeps/scalables/README.md

 Apply any & all sizing & positioning styles to the parent, &lt;data-scalable&gt; element and not to the &lt;img&gt; itself, which has its width and height styles explicitly set by the script such that it will fill & fit within the parent.

-Scalables.js adds an "enhanced" class to the root element, allowing you to style your fallback thumbnail + text separately from your enhanced, scaled images.
+Scalables.js adds an "enhanced" class to the root element, allowing you to style your fallback thumbnail + text links separately from your enhanced, scaled images.

 ```css
 /* styles for the "unenhanced" fallback */